Page Quality Rating Guidelines

 The word ‘search’ has long become synonymous with navigating the Internet.
 With Google alone processing over 8.5 billion queries daily, maximum efficiency is required to direct users toward the most relevant content possible.

-To aid in this process, Google hires “Search Quality Raters” to provide feedback on selected pages and further improve the search experience.
-When evaluating a page, Quality Raters rely on the Google Quality Guidelines document.
+To aid in this process, Google hires Search Quality Raters to provide feedback on selected pages and enhance the search experience.
+When evaluating a page, Quality Raters rely on the Google Quality Rater Guidelines.

 The rating follows a sliding scale that distinctly identifies nine levels of page quality, from lowest to highest.
 Raters will assign overall page ratings based on several factors.

 What constitutes high-quality pages?

 The most desirable rating for web pages is high-quality.
 These pages comprehensively meet the needs of their audience.
 While your objectives may vary, you should aim to create extremely satisfying content.

 High-quality pages have a clear purpose, whether it’s sharing an opinion, entertaining, or selling a product.
 For most pages, you can gauge the quality of the main content by considering the level of effort, originality, and talent, or skill invested in its creation.

 In addition to content, other elements contribute to the final rating, including:

 - Reputation and authority of the website